yungo1846/AI_Omok_game/README.md

 # Omok_game
-"Omok" game with AI and using python
+"Omok" game with AI(Alpha-Beta pruning Alg) and using python

 You can choose the self play or play with AI.
 If you choose the AI play and then you can choose the first_player or not.